AriBlumstein/AirlineCustomerDB/README.md

 4. List all customers who have traveled more than five times, including their total number of flights and the most frequent destination.

 UPDATE Queries:
-1. Reschedule all flights with the flight code LH594 to 11:15:00
+1. Reschedule all flights with the flight code GW8225 to 11:15:00
 2. Reschedule all flights that were scheduled to depart on July 22nd, 2024 to the next day.

 DELETE Queries:
-1. Delete all flights that were completed before June 4th, 2024.
+1. Delete all flights that were completed before July 1st, 2024.
 2. Delete customer records who have not flown in the past month and has no future flights.

 ### The above queries are written in SQL here: [Queries](https://github.com/AriBlumstein/AirlineCustomerDB/blob/main/Queries.sql)